iamsparkedev/PocketPacket/README.md

 ﻿# PocketPacket

-# this is a Gui-based Tool to send requests
+# this is a Gui-based Tool to send requests/packets
 made in python
+Postman clone .....
+Kinda .....
+mo nsis build for now